lsidner/Computer-Setup/README.md

 ## Computer-Setup

 Collection of PowerShell scripts to automate initial setup of a new Windows computer and remove common pre-installed "bloatware" applications.
 These are example scripts intended for IT use and testing.
 Review and adapt them to your environment before running.
+Each script can run independently of each other.

 ### Contents